ecr007/Swift-Data/README.md

 Create Class like ```DataController``` with inheritance ```ObservableObject```

-## 4 - Instance Database Controller in the Home of app
+## 4 - Instance Database Controller in the Home of app, set like environment

 ```swift
 import SwiftUI